syncfusion-content/blazor-docs/blazor/speeddial/positions.md

 ## Built-in positions

-The SpeedDial Component can be positioned anywhere on the `Target` using the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Position) property.
-If the `Target` is not defined, then SpeedDial is positioned based on the browser viewport.
+The SpeedDial Component can be positioned in the pre-defined positions using the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Position) property.

 The built-in position values of SpeedDial are as follows: